EmilyCassel/scienceOfComputers/gist-template.md

 Greedy is the opposite, matching as much as it can.
 Hexadecimal matching tends to be greedy.

 ### Boundaries
+// keeps everything inside together

 ### Back-references
+Not used in hexadecimal matching

 ### Look-ahead and Look-behind
+Not used in hexadecimal matching

 ## Author